jayanthkumarak/Awtomation_project_01/README.md

 2. Implement the remediation logic with dry-run and confirmation params
 3. Update the IAM permissions in `sam.yaml` if needed

+## Acknowledgements

+- AWS for providing the serverless platform
+- Center for Internet Security for the CIS AWS Foundations Benchmark

+## AI Assistance Acknowledgments

+This project was developed with the invaluable assistance of advanced AI tools:

+- **Claude 3.7 Sonnet**: Powered the Cursor AI agent that helped optimize code architecture, refine implementations, debug issues, and restore the compliance dashboard components to their full functionality.

+- **Grok 3**: Contributed to the development of AWS resource evaluation logic and helped design efficient compliance checking algorithms.

+These AI assistants significantly accelerated development, improved code quality, and helped implement security best practices throughout the codebase.

 ## License

 MIT License